 - Session length: 20 or 40 minutes.

 - 20-minute sessions ARE NOT eligible for speaker travel compensation.
-Which doesn’t matter, Chicago Roboto 2021 is online.
+Which doesn’t matter, Chicago Roboto 2022 is hybrid.

 Android is such a ubiquitous platform that almost any topic can make for a great talk!
 We’re hoping to have three types of talks to cover a wide range of topics and skill levels.

 Type 1: For budding Android developers (40 minutes)

 We’ll feature a special track for Android developers who are just starting out, and we are looking for speakers to teach sessions targeted at the core skills of Android development.
 Contrary to popular belief, you do not need to be an expert to teach —fundamental classes like these it is often best to hear from someone who has just learned it.

 Some topics that might be great for these beginner sessions:

 - Intent Fundamentals

 - Supporting multiple devices

 - Persistent Storage